Despite acquiring SolarCity in 2016, Tesla is still pretty much an automaker that relies substantially on automotive revenue.

 For your information, Tesla has already started the Model Y production in the Fremont Gigafactory in 1Q 2020 and started the delivery in 2Q 2020.

-Chart of Tesla’s Automotive Revenue – TTM
+Tesla’s Automotive Revenue – TTM

 The TTM or trailing 12-month revenue is best used to see the long-term trend of Tesla’s automotive revenue, whether going up or down.